-- Operating Costs For the stormwater fund most operating costs are fixed. - Personnel Services The stormwater fund projects about 6 new FTEs throughout the study period. - Supplies The supplies for the stormwater fund are expected to remain consistent over the five year study period at about \$81,400 a year. - Energy Costs Over the 5 year study period these are expected to increase at a rate higher than inflation at about 8%. - Capital Improvements Total stormwater system capital improvement costs from 2019-2023 are expected to be \$15.1 million in today's dollars.
+- Operating Costs For the stormwater fund most operating costs are fixed. - Personnel Services CRW reviews FTE needs each year to determine how many new are projected over the budget period and includes these into the expense projections.
+The total projected FTEs for all four enterprise funds for the five year period is 16 new FTEs. - Supplies The supplies for the stormwater fund are expected to remain consistent over the five year study period at about \$81,400 a year. - Energy Costs Over the 5 year study period these are expected to increase at a rate higher than inflation at about 8%. - Capital Improvements Total stormwater system capital improvement costs from 2019-2023 are expected to be \$15.1 million in today's dollars.
 Only improvements that provide benefits to existing customers are included in revenue requirements.
 Improvements to serve growth are funded from SDFs. - Capital Replacement and Rehabilitation These are capital costs to replace existing capital assets.
-Total capital costs for existing customers over the five year study period are approximately \$1.1 million. - Transfers Out These include the costs for the vehicle replacement fund which is transferred to the fleet department and is about \$580,000 over the five year study period. - Inter-Fund Loans The 2014 inter-fund loan to stormwater from water is scheduled to be repaid in 2019, see Transfers Out in Table 20. - Fund Balances For the study, it is assumed that the fund balances will not drop below the requirements presented in the above section. - Debt Service The stormwater fund does not have existing debt service and the financial plan does not assume new debt issues.
+Total capital costs for existing customers over the five year study period are approximately \$1.1 million. - Transfers Out These include the costs for the vehicle replacement fund which is transferred to the fleet department and is about \$580,000 over the five year study period. - Inter-Fund Loans The 2014 inter-fund loan to stormwater from water is scheduled to be repaid in 2019, see Transfers Out in Table 15. - Fund Balances For the study, it is assumed that the fund balances will not drop below the requirements presented in the above section. - Debt Service The stormwater fund does not have existing debt service and the financial plan does not assume new debt issues.